 The Cream Sauce:

 The cream sauce is easy too!
-Just cream, a little flour, lemon zest and fresh dill!
+Just cream, a little flour (or arrowroot powder), lemon zest and fresh dill!
 Just decadent enough to be satisfying while light enough so you still feel like doing…other things…wink, wink.

 You can either serve the whole breast atop the grilled asparagus or slice into pin wheels.
 Then drizzle with cream sauce to your heart’s content!